Board of Directors

 Before joining MSXI, Graff served as the automotive managing director at Microsoft Corp., where he was responsible for developing and executing the company’s sales strategy, solutions portfolio and partner integration, as well as marketing and communications for the discrete manufacturing industry.
 At Microsoft, he also served as the global account manager for Ford Motor Company, with responsibilities which included sales, partner integration and customer satisfaction.
 Prior to this, Graff honed his skills at Air Guide Manufacturing, Goodman Manufacturing, Integrated Information Systems and Pensare Incorporated.
 From 1989 to 2000, he rose to the rank of senior manager at Ernst and Young LLP, where he managed the selling and delivery efforts of consulting engagements to global Fortune 500 companies.

 Graff earned his Bachelor of Science degree in industrial engineering from Arizona State University, Tempe, Ariz.

 President & CEO, J.D.
 Power

 Previously, Habiger served as a Director and CEO of Textura (NYSE: TXTR), a global construction management software and payments company; CEO of NDS Group, a television software and security company; and President and CEO of Sonic Solutions (NASDAQ: SNIC), a consumer software firm.
-Habiger serves on several corporate boards, including GrubHub and Echo Global Logistics.
+Habiger serves on various public and private boards.

-Habiger served as Chairman of a governmental Electric Vehicle Commission to design infrastructure for charging stations and he is a long-standing member of the Society of Automotive Engineers.
-He is also a member of the National Association of Corporate Directors and was named as an Entrepreneur of the Year award winner by EY (formerly Ernst & Young).
+Habiger previously served as Chairman of a governmental Electric Vehicle Commission to design infrastructure for charging stations and he is a long-standing member of the Society of Automotive Engineers.
+He is also a member of the National Association of Corporate Directors and was named as an Entrepreneur of the Year award winner by EY.